White Label Brand Assets Best Practices

 Before you save

-A quick mental check before clicking Save changes: the logo is a transparent PNG at 400×400 or larger, under 1 MB; primary is dark enough that white text reads cleanly on it; accent is visibly different from primary; display name fits in 24 characters and reads naturally as a sender name.
+A quick mental check before clicking Save changes: both logos are transparent PNGs at 400×400 or larger, under 1 MB (the light logo reads on light backgrounds, the dark logo on dark); the favicon is a simple square icon; primary is dark enough that white text reads cleanly on it; accent is visibly different from primary; brand name fits in 24 characters and reads naturally as a sender name.

 After save, the changes apply within a few seconds.
 Open your branded domain in an incognito window to see the customer-facing view.